hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

    Microfacet distribution to use.

    :GGX:
       A method that is faster than *Multiple-scattering GGX* but is less physically accurate.
-Selecting it enables the *Transmission Roughness* input.
    :Multiple-scattering GGX:
       Takes multiple bounce (scattering) events between microfacets into account.
       This gives a more energy conserving results,